danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 ## Working with text styles

-To support text styling, we have to find a way to get and set if the text is bold, italic, underlined etc. Turns out that this is not as straightforward as you may think.
-Bold and italic are symbolic font traits, while the underline information is a text attribute, which means that we have to handle different styles in different ways.
-UIKit and AppKit then adds even more differences to the mix.
-Think different.
+To support text styling, we have to find a way to get and set if the text is bold, italic, underlined etc. This isn't as straightforward as you may think.
+Bold and italic are symbolic font traits, while underline is a text attribute, which means that we have to handle styles in different ways.
+UIKit and AppKit then adds even more differences to the mix, which complicates things further.

 To get attribute information for the attributed string, we can use `attributes(at:effectiveRange:)`.
 However, ranges and strings are a dangerous combo, since invalid ranges will cause the code to crash.